WEATHER: Winter storm expected Sunday night, Monday - Mississippi's Best Community Newspaper

 “Stay off of the roads as much as possible due to the icy roadways,” Adams County Emergency Management Liaison Officer Neifa Hardy said in a community CodeRED alert Saturday morning.

+Supermarket Operations, which runs the Natchez and Vidalia Markets, announced Saturday that store hours have been reduced to 8 a.m. to 5 p.m.
+Sunday through Tuesday and 8 a.m. to 9 p.m.
+Wednesday due to the inclement weather.

+“Out of concern for our employees and customers, we are adjusting our store hours for the next few days,” the chain announced in an email Saturday.
+“Please note that these hours may change due to power outages or other unforeseen complications!
+Hopefully, we will be able to resume normal hours of operation by Thursday.”

-Alan Campbell of the Jackson National Weather Service said Adams County can expect mostly normal and cold conditions through Saturday and light freezing rain on Sunday morning.
+Campbell said Adams County can expect mostly normal and cold conditions through Saturday and light freezing rain on Sunday morning.

 “Sunday highs are not too far above freezing, between 33 and 34 degrees and lows are in the low to mid-20s for Sunday night,” Campbell said.
 “The main impact is from Monday morning throughout most of the day with the primary threat being sleet and freezing rain.”